GENERAL ADMISSION POLICIES & PROCEDURES

 - Someone who attends Mass regularly and makes financial contributions to the parish through parish envelopes for two full calendar years prior to school entrance; and,

 - Someone who is involved in the parish two calendar years prior to school entrance.
 Involvement includes service as a Lector, Usher, Faith Formation Teacher, or in the Eucharistic Ministry, Pastoral Council, Music Ministry, Care Connection, Men’s Club, or Women’s Club.

 Due to competition for limited spaces each year, level of involvement will be particularly important when applicant families have comparable eligibility status.
 The pastor ultimately determines who qualifies as an active parishioner.
 The pastor and/or the Principal retain the discretion to make exceptions to the admissions priorities if, in their judgment, the school and parish would be better served.

 Corpus Christi School is a unique and dynamic community nurtured by the support and commitment of its parents who actively participate in school fundraising and in meeting their 35 mandatory volunteer hours per year.

-*Additional registration fees and dues will be sent out with the registration packet in May.
+*Additional information on registration fees will be sent out with registration in May.